| HOME

 whirling, tail-chasing, and vocal activities such as rhythmic barking

+and howling.
 Compulsive behaviour most frequently occurs in

 dogs that are excessively confined, deprived of adequate mental